Taimisson/Taimisson/README.md

 <h2> 👋 About me:  </h2>
 <p> </p>

-👨‍💻 I'm a technology enthusiast currently pursuing a Bachelor's degree in Computer Science at Universidade do Rio do Sinos - Unisinos.
+👨‍💻 I'm a technology enthusiast currently pursuing a Bachelor's degree in Computer Science at Universidade do Vale do Rio dos Sinos - Unisinos.

 🌎 I live in Brazil, more specifically in Rio Grande do Sul.
 I'm 19 years old.